Chayuan/NativeShip/README.md

     `npm run storybook:dev` to start storybook
     You will find example stories in the component folder such as `./components/button/Button.stories.tsx`

+- Sentry

+    Sentry is almost ready to go.

+    You simply need to connect it to your own projects by doing the following

+    `cp ./.env.example ./.env.local`

+    Then, in `.env.local`
+    Add your `SENTRY_AUTH_TOKEN` env variable

+    In `./App.tsx`, change the Sentry dsn with yours.

+    Finally, in `./app.config.js`, update the sentry `project` and `organisation` values with yours.

 - Authentication TODO

     Authentication is ready to go.
 Just input the API_URL env variable.